Q) This map looks cool. How do I download it?

 Q) I'm a server operator.
 Can I use the Maps Workshop for the maps on my server?

 A) Yes, you can - we actually think the Workshop will be great for server operators.
-Check out the Maps Workshop Wiki for all the information to get you started.
+Check out the

 Q) How do I submit a map to the Workshop?